warm-intro/hasura-action/README.md

 - `HASURA_ENGINE_VERSION` - **Optional**.
 The version of the hasura cli you want to use.
 By default, it will match the version from your endpoint and fall back on `stable` if the version endpoint request fails.

+- `MIGRATIONS_ONLY` - **Optional**.
+If value is true (lowercase string), only migrations will be run.

+- `METADATA_ONLY` - **Optional**.
+If value is true (lowercase string), only metadata apply will be run.

+- NOTE: if both MIGRATIONS_ONLY and METADATA_ONLY are set to "true", only migrations will run.
+If neither MIGRATIONS_ONLY or METADATA_ONLY are set to 'true', both will be ran.

 ## Example

 To apply migrations with the Hasura CLI: